Improving everyday lives for current and future patients in need

 Dr Barney Montgomery

-“As doctors we often take our ability to prescribe medicines for granted, but every single drug needs to have a huge amount of research to ensure it is safe and that it works.
+“As doctors, we often take our ability to prescribe medicines for granted, but every single drug needs a huge amount of research to ensure it is safe and effective.
 I love being part of that process and know we are helping people on a large scale.”

-Barney lives happily in Auckland with his wife Penny, sons Charlie and Jonty, daughter Honor and their dog Macy.
-Barney has been involved in starting several successful businesses, played basketball for New Zealand as a junior and loves doing anything active.
+Based in Auckland, New Zealand, Barney lives with his wife, Penny, their children, Charlie, Jonty, and Honor, and their dog, Macy.
+He has been involved in starting several successful businesses, represented New Zealand in junior basketball, and enjoys staying active.

 Dr Liz Smaill